The Painter of Signs: Plot

 Raman is a sign-painter who takes the art of calligraphy very seriously.
 He devotedly creates the perfect signboard for all his customers, taking great care in the styling of words on the board.
 Made using the "best rosewood" from the Mempi mountains, Raman believes that his signboards are a notch above his rival Jayaraj's.
 Living with his aunt, a conservative old woman who likes to ramble about mythological stories and old family gossip, on Ellaman Street, Raman goes through periods of frustration at his aunt's interest in his going abouts and feelings of guilt for ignoring her affection and presence.
 Not orthodox himself, Raman neither sports a tuft like others from his caste nor has inhibitions in eating meat if necessary.
 He looks down on superstitions and old-fashioned notions of religion and caste and spends his time reading ancient copies of books on science and history.
 He does have a tendency to quote from the scriptures and make associations with events in the scriptures and those in his life.

 Daisy, an intense young woman involved in family planning campaigns, hires Raman to make a signboard for her office.
 For no reason whatsoever, Raman finds himself bewitched by her beauty, and more so by her precision, authority and her devotion to her career.
-It so happens that he has to accompany Daisy on a three-week campaign in the villages around Malgudi to identify potential sites where he can paint signs (Hum do humare do) and messages on population control and finds himself further attracted to her firmness, simplicity, and her tendency to shun luxuries and comforts of all sorts.
+It so happens that he has to accompany Daisy on a three-week campaign in the villages around Malgudi to identify potential sites where he can paint signs and messages on population control and finds himself further attracted to her firmness, simplicity, and her tendency to shun luxuries and comforts of all sorts.
 He finds that his resolve to remain unmarried, seeing marriage as commonplace and unnecessary, is weakening.